 98 REFUSED

+[IF C1 = 1 THEN SKIP TO C14].
+IF B4=1 (DON’T HAVE A CURRENT PARTNER), THEN SKIP TO C14.

-C11B4C10.
-If you have a new spouse or partner that is not [FOCALCHILDNAME]’s mother, how encouraging or discouraging is your spouse or partner of your involvement with [FOCALCHILDNAME]?
+C10.
+If you have a spouse or partner that is not [FOCALCHILDNAME]’s mother, how encouraging or discouraging is your spouse or partner of your involvement with [FOCALCHILDNAME]?

 1 Very discouraging